Dronesh77/AI-document-summarizer-keywords-extractor/README.md

 ```

-# Explanation of the silution
+# Explanation of the solution

 ## PDF Text Extraction (pdf_processor.py)
 This module uses the PyPDF2 library to extract raw text from PDF documents.
 It provides the following method: